ebranlard/vim-matlab-behave/README.markdown

 ---------------------------------------------------------------------

 - (Save file)
-- Copy some text (selection, cell, line, script run command, etc.) into the two unix clipboards.
-For this it sometimes use a tmp file.
+- Copy some text (selection, cell, line, script, etc.) into the two unix clipboards.
+A tmp file is sometimes used.
 - Automatically switch to matlab window (GUI or terminal) using wmctrl (The window name is customized with "g:matlab_behave_window_name", if two windows have this name, this might fail).
 - The content is paste automatically (If it fails try customizing "g:matlab_behave_paste_cmd", or use "Ctrl-V" or the middle mouse button).
 - (Depending on the command, after pasting, it will go back to vim (see Installation - matlab side) )